Soluling home Document home

-You can also paste the translation from the clipboard.
+You can also paste a translation from the clipboard.
 You don't have to be in the edit mode to paste.
 Just select the cell where you want to paste and press Ctrl+V. If the translation should be the same as the original value, you can quickly copy the original value by pressing Ctrl+Alt+C.

 Another way to translate is to use machine translation.
 To use machine translation, you have to configure at least one machine translation engine.
 Soluling supports several machine transaltion engines.
 Pick those you want to use and configure them.
 Let's configure Microsoft Translator.
 Select Options ribbon and click Machine Translations.
 Machine Translators option appears.

 Double click Microsoft Translator to open the configuration dialog.

 Check I don't have an account, or I want to create a new one check box to expand the Get account button and click it.
 Follow the instructions on the page to get your access key.
 Enter the key into the key field and click Test account to test that it works.
 Close the dialog by clicking the OK button.
 Your Microsoft Translator is now configured and ready to work.